makers-for-life/makair/src/software/control/README.md

 Take note of the serial port used as an input on your Control UI board, and call:

 1. `./makair-control --port=0` (where `--port` is your serial port ID)

+## How To Build A Release?
+(Cross-Compile For ARM)

+To cross-compile a new release for an ARM target (using MUSL; statically-linked libraries), you can call the `release_binaries.sh` script:

+1. `./scripts/release_binaries.sh --version=1.0.0`

+_Make sure to replace the `version` script argument with the current release version.
+This is used for file naming purposes only._